 Summer Reading and Learning Groups

-These small group meetings (no more than 12 students) meet 3 times in July with a faculty member to discuss common readings or topics.
+These small group meetings (no more than 12 students) meet 3 or 4 times in July-August with a faculty member to discuss common readings or topics.

 Books are provided at no charge and there is no work involved other than keeping up with the reading assignments or watching the recorded videos.
 Get to know a faculty member and other first-year Chesick Scholars and get a head-start in finding your voice in a supportive academic setting.
 Enrollment in these is limited and first-come-first-served.